-The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers.
-After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.
+The underwriters propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus supplement.
+After the public offering of the shares, the offering price and other selling terms may be changed by the underwriters.